vitalab/vitalab.github.io/article/_posts/2019-10-17-StraightToThePoint.md

 # Introduction
-The authors propose a method for guiding inexperienced users in the acquisition through the parasternal long axis (PLAx) sonic window on the heart.
-The degrees of freedom covered by the guidance are detailed in Figure 2.
+The authors propose a method for guiding inexperienced users in the acquisition of clinically relevant images of the heart in ultrasound through the parasternal long axis (PLAx) sonic window on the heart.
+Up until now, an experienced user must provide, in real time, accurate instruction for fine manipulation of the ultrasound probe in order for the probe to gather clinically relevant images.
+The goal of this paper is thus to train a RL policy to predict accurate guidance information to be displayed to the probe's user, based on the image produced by the probe.

+The degrees of freedom covered by the automatic guidance system proposed in the paper are detailed in Figure 2.

 ![](/article/images/StraightToThePoint/figure2.png)